-To add the FieldVerifying event handler for data field underlying the Lot/Serial Class control, select the Events tab.
-On the tab, the selected check box Handled in Source means that the FieldVerifying event is already handled for the LotSerClassID field in the original business logic controller, InventoryItemMaint class.
+3. Add the FieldVerifying event handler for data field underlying the Lot/Serial Class control.
+To do this, first select the Events tab and find the FieldVerifying event in the grid.
+The selected check box in the Handled in Source column means that the

+FieldVerifying event is already handled for the LotSerClassID field in the original business logic controller, InventoryItemMaint class.

-: The Events tab displays the events depending on the control selected in the tree.
+The Events tab displays the events depending on the control selected in the tree.
 The tab shows the field events f you select a control that is linked to a data field (that is, has the DataField property specified) and the row events of the parent container that is linked to a data view (that is, has the DataMember property specified).
 If you select a container that is not linked to a data view or data field, the tab shows no events.